Healthcare & Life Sciences

 The Global Fund, an international partnership organization connecting governments, NGOs and civic communities through funding and investment to eradicate HIV/AIDS, malaria, and tuberculosis was struggling with the way they processed and managed documents.
 These problems were largely a result of poor infrastructure within the countries where these diseases are most prevalent, along with the difficulties of managing the overall projects and meeting strict governance and compliance requirements of different governments and NGOs in each destination.

-In early 2016, The Global Fund had migrated from SharePoint 2013 to Office 365/SharePoint Online, yet continued to struggle with these same problems.
+The Global Fund had migrated from SharePoint on-premises to Microsoft 365, yet continued to struggle with these same problems.

 The goals prior to the migration included: